Last updated: 01.02.2023

-The last year has manifested significant development in the sphere of blockchain and Distributed Ledger Technology (DLT) across the world.
-Emerging countries like China are remarkably boosting blockchain implementation by experimenting and developing Central Bank Digital Currencies, whereas developed countries such as Germany are introducing game-changing regulations to ensure wider institutional adoption of blockchain and digital assets in their financial systems.
+Tokenization on blockchain and Distributed Ledger Technology (DLT) has gained significant traction across the world.
+Emerging countries like China are remarkably boosting blockchain implementation by experimenting and developing Central Bank Digital Currencies (CBDC), whereas developed countries such as Germany are introducing game-changing regulations to ensure wider institutional adoption of blockchain and digital assets in their financial systems.

 Understanding traditional securities